PBCore-AV-Metadata/pbucore/docs/remodeling_pbcore2_to_ebucore_rdf/examples/pbcoreContributor.md

   dc-terms:references external:Alice .
 ```
 > **TODO:** Is this the right namespace for DublinCore terms?<br />
-> **TODO:** Is this an appropriate use for dc-terms:referenes?
+> **TODO:** Is this an appropriate use for dcterms:references?
 If not, what is an appropriate way to establish the relationship between our ebucore:Agent and an external URI?

 ### Example: Contributor name as literal, contributor role is a literal _and_ has a URI reference.